Cole, Astros have no room for error left in ALDS vs Rays | New Country 923

 Verlander threw seven shutout innings of one-hit ball last Friday in a Game 1 victory.
 But in his first career start on three days’ rest following a full outing the previous time out, the Rays chased the Cy Young Award contender with two outs in the fourth and a 4-0 lead Tuesday.

 Verlander’s dud followed Greinke’s early hook in Monday’s 10-3 loss.
-Greinke exited after giving up three homers and six runs in 3 2/3 innings.
+Greinke, a six-time All-Star who went 18-5 with a 2.93 ERA for Arizona and Houston this year, exited after giving up three homers and six runs in 3 2/3 innings.

 So after two surprising subpar outings by the rotation, a third straight trip to the ALCS rests on the shoulders of Cole, who is coming off a stellar 15-strikeout performance over 7 2/3 scoreless innings in a Game 2 win Saturday.
 He will be on regular rest.